 Minimizes Pressure Ulcers

-In Adams Nursing Home, 9.14% of Patients had Pressure Ulcers
+In Adams Health & Rehab Center, 9.23% of Patients had Pressure Ulcers

-This datapoint measures the percent of long-term patients who have pressure ulcers or bed sores.
-We bake this statistic into both nursing and long-term care grades.
+This figure gauges the percentage of long-term stay patients who suffer from new or worsened pressure ulcers or bed sores.
+We consider this statistic when determining both nursing and long-term care grades.

 Minimizes Serious Falls

-In Adams Nursing Home, 3.5% of Patients had Serious Falls
+In Adams Health & Rehab Center, 3.48% of Patients had Serious Falls

-This metric measures the percentage of long-term stay residents that have experienced a fall resulting in severe injury.
-Falls can arise for a variety of reasons, but excessive numbers of falls may be an indicator of lower quality nursing care.
+This metric measures the percent of long-term residents that sustained a fall which caused serious injury.
+Falls can arise for a variety of reasons, but high rates of falls resulting in injuries could be a sign of lower levels of patient supervision.

 Minimizes Urinary Tract Infections

-In Adams Nursing Home, 3.25% of Patients had UTIs
+In Adams Health & Rehab Center, 3.13% of Patients had UTIs

 Appropriately Uses Anti-Psychotic Medication

-In Adams Nursing Home, 19.54% of Patients use Anti-Psychotic Medication
+In Adams Health & Rehab Center, 19.45% of Patients use Anti-Psychotic Medication

 Appropriately Uses Anti-Anxiety Medication

-In Adams Nursing Home, 23.34% of Patients use Anti-Anxiety Medication
+In Adams Health & Rehab Center, 23.11% of Patients use Anti-Anxiety Medication

 Managing Depression Among Residents

-This datapoint measures the percent of long-term residents exhibiting depressive symptoms.
-Many would argue this is a reliable measure of resident quality of care.
+This datapoint is a measure of the percent of long-term stay patients who are exhibiting depressive symptoms.
+Many believe this is a reasonable measure of patient quality of life.